Brexit survival guide for start-ups and small businesses

 The UK will also no longer be subject to EU Withholding Tax treaties.
 This is deducted from interest earned by EU residents on their investments made in another country, by the state in which the investment is held.
 Though there may be additional tax considerations and implications for transfer pricing.

-Barclays has just this week announced a £14.7bn lending fund for small and medium-sized enterprises to help them “through turbulent times as Brexit looms”.
+In March, Barclays announced a £14.7bn lending fund for small and medium-sized enterprises to help them “through turbulent times as Brexit looms”.
 You can find out more about the fund and how to apply here.

 Piers Linney, former Dragons’ Den investor and a non executive director of the government-owned British Business Bank, comments: “Research by the Scale Up Institute has highlighted that UK’s scale-ups already face challenges such as a growing skills shortage, the need to develop leadership skills, as well as access to finance and appropriate infrastructure.